NicholasToon/AD-Configuration/README.md

 While logged into one of the admin accounts on DC-1, press Start, search for and open **Active Directory Administrative Center**, switch to the tree view, right-click on the offending files, go to **Properties**, uncheck the **Protect container from accidental deletion** box, click **OK**, right-click again, and then delete the file.
 The file will no longer exist.

+That will conclude the configuration of Active Directory for our purposes, but please don't wipe your resource groups yet.
+We will be using everything we have created to begin exploring [DNS](https://github.com/NicholasToon/Understanding-DNS-in-Azure) first and then [file permissions](https://github.com/NicholasToon/Understanding-File-Permissions-in-Azure).
+Thank you for your time.